Eleven ways to boost and protect your wealth

 Even the best idea can fail if it doesn’t generate profit.
 In simple numerical terms, the company revenue should be higher than its expenses.
 Many ventures do not succeed because the company cannot generate enough revenue to cover all costs.
 Clearly, the first answer will be to generate more revenue.
 However, many successful companies are notorious with their focus on cost control.
 Business owners must stay on top of their expenses.
 They must track and analyze your cost.
 Owners should look for operational deficiencies and overlaps, result-based compensation, economies of scale and ways to increase productivity.

 Businesses need cash to maintain healthy growth.
 Not surprisingly, the prominent investor Warrant Buffet prefers to invest in companies generating significant cash flows.
 The capacity to produce cash from its operations will determine the company’s ability to pay its employees, creditors, and vendors.
-Building a disciplined system of managing receivables and payables and maintaining a cash buffer for emergencies are keys on
+Building a disciplined system of managing receivables and payables and maintaining a cash buffer for emergencies are keys for effective cash flow management.

 Manage your taxes

 Filing and paying taxes is a long and painful process.
 Tax law is very complex.
 Many hidden threats can trigger tax events for you.
 There are also many opportunities to save on taxes.
 Often, your tax bill depends on your company legal status.
 Sole proprietors have different taxation rule from c-corporation.
 Speak to an accountant or tax lawyer to find out what legal status works best for you.
 To avoid missed opportunities and last-minute mistakes, you have to prepare for the filing process in advance.
 Start early.
 Keep a clean record of all your expenses.
 Track all tax filing dates.
 Remember to pay all federal and state taxes, social security, Medicare, local permits, and fees.
 Consider using a professional bookkeeping software and working with a CPA.